DefGuard/docs/community-features/wireguard/adding-wireguard-devices.md

-Before creating new device make you sure generated your public and private keys which are necessary for vpn connection setup.
+Before creating new device make you sure generated your public and private keys which are necessary for VPN connection setup.

 You can easily create new keys by running below command: